Charlie-George/Conda_Workshops/1_Conda_intro.md

 ## Section 1: Install conda

 Installing things can involve a lot of reading/writing of files and therefore can be memory intensive so ideally we want to do this on the cluster.
-Lets sign into the head node (e.g. cgath1, deva or klyn) and log into a compute node on the cluster.
+Lets sign into the head node (e.g. cgath2) and log into a compute node on the cluster.

-**1) Log into the cluster using ssh**
+**1) Log into the cluster using ssh - Note you need to be connected to the vpn to ssh**

     $ ssh <username>@cgatui.imm.ox.ac.uk